 SourceFuse Achieves Prestigious Great Place to Work® Certification for an Unprecedented 9th Consecutive Year

-Nine years running!
-We are incredibly proud to not only maintain our GPTW status for nine years running, but also to achieve year-on-year an exceptional 94% employee response rate.”JACKSONVILLE, FL, UNITED STATES, November 22, 2024 /EINPresswire.com/ -- SourceFuse, a strategic digital transformation company helping businesses evolve through cloud-native technologies, today announced that it has been recognized by Great Place to Work® (GPTW) India for the 9th consecutive year.
+As we look to the future, we're excited to continue building on our success underpinned by our six core values, and creating even more opportunities for our employees.”JACKSONVILLE, FL, UNITED STATES, November 23, 2024 /EINPresswire.com/ -- SourceFuse, a strategic digital transformation company helping businesses evolve through cloud-native technologies, today announced that it has been recognized by Great Place to Work® (GPTW) India for the 9th consecutive year.
 This significant accomplishment underscores SourceFuse's global and diverse workforce which contribute to its international recognition as a Great Place to Work®.

 — Ravdeep Singh, Chief People Officer at SourceFuse